Speech and Hearing Sciences

 PhD in Speech and Hearing Sciences

-The curriculum combines interdisciplinary academic course work, teaching experiences and research training and culminates in a dissertation.
-Each student's experience can be tailored to his or her individual interests.
+The curriculum combines interdisciplinary academic courses, teaching experiences, and research, and it culminates in a dissertation.
+Each student's experience can be tailored to their individual interests.

-Generally, 24 hours of graduate credit can be transferred toward the PhD from another institution; graduates of our AuD and MSDE programs are provided with advanced standing and may transfer up to 48 or 36 credits respectively.
+Generally, 24 units of graduate credit can be transferred toward the PhD from another institution; graduates of our Doctor of Audiology (AuD) and Master of Science in Deaf Education (MSDE) programs are provided with advanced standing and may transfer up to 48 or 36 credit units, respectively.

 Students immerse themselves in the world-class research environment of Washington University.
-As they conduct their own original work, which culminates in a dissertation, they participate in colloquia, Grand Rounds, brown bag seminars, research seminars, journal clubs, and similar opportunities.
-The program fosters opportunities to publish and participate in professional conferences.
-In the final year, students present and defend their dissertation.
+As they conduct their own original research, which culminates in a dissertation, they participate in colloquia, Grand Rounds, brown bag seminars, research seminars, journal clubs and similar opportunities.
+The program fosters opportunities to publish and to participate in professional conferences.
+During the final year of the program, students present and defend their dissertations.